 In particular, the EU LIQ1 model shows a reconstruction of the LCR value and its main components (liquidity reserves and gross and net cash outflows).
-For each period of reference in the column, the value is stated not as the amount at the end of the period but as the average for the twelve prior months (i.e., the values in the 31 December 2022 column are the average for the periods from January 2022 to December 2022).
+For each period of reference in the column, the value is stated not as the amount at the end of the period but as the average for the twelve prior months (i.e., the values in the 31 December 2023 column are the average for the periods from January 2023 to December 2023).

-The average value of the liquidity reserve for the period ended 31 December 2022 was approximately 9,411,791 thousand euros, a decrease on the previous quarters.
-The average value of net cash outflows for the period ended 31 December 2022 was approximately 2,493,371 thousand euros.
-The average value of the liquidity coefficient for the period ended 31 December 2022 was approximately 378%, considerably higher than the regulatory minimum of 100%.
+The average value of the liquidity reserve for the period ended 31 December 2023 was approximately 7,455,003 thousand euros, a decrease on the previous quarters.
+The average value of net cash outflows for the period ended 31 December 2023 was approximately 2,254,860 thousand euros.
+The average value of the liquidity coefficient for the period ended 31 December 2023 was approximately 331%, considerably higher than the regulatory minimum of 100%.

-The main factors that influenced the liquidity profile during the year, marking a decline in the LCR indicator, were the changed interest rate market context, which resulted in a decline in deposits in customers' current accounts, and the strategic decision to make early repayment of the TLTRO (700 million euros).
+The main factor that influenced the liquidity profile during the year, marking a decline in the LCR indicator, was the persistent rising interest rate market context, which resulted in a decline in deposits in customers' current accounts.
 As a result of these factors, the Parent Company's Treasury implemented a short-term funding policy based on the use of secured funding transactions undertaken on the MTS market through the use of available proprietary securities used as collateral.

-At the end of the fourth quarter of 2022, the Group's liquidity reserves - high-quality liquid assets (HQLAs) - amounted to approximately 8 billion euros and were sufficient to offset estimated cash outflows for the following 30 days.
+At the end of the fourth quarter of 2023, the Group's liquidity reserves - high-quality liquid assets (HQLAs) - amounted to approximately 8 billion euros and were sufficient to offset estimated cash outflows for the following 30 days.

-At the end of the fourth quarter of 2022, there had been an

-overall decline, compared to the end of the third quarter, in the liquidity buffer, primarily (about 90%) composed of securities, approximately 81% of which is represented by Italian and EU government bonds, and approximately 10% by reserves held with central banks.
+At the end of the fourth quarter of 2023, the ratio remained essentially unchanged compared to the end of the third quarter, as the decline in outflows was offset by an increase in the liquidity buffer, primarily (about 93%) composed of securities, approximately 81% of which is represented by Italian and EU government bonds, and approximately 6% by reserves held with central banks.